 It’s critical to distinguish between inherent cores and dirty cores – why?
 Because there are at least five points where you could lose track of part cores:

 1. Purchasing parts

-When purchasing parts, the vendor will charge you for the parts and for the inherent core.
-You should track each of these costs separately.
-If you lump the two charges together, you’ve already lost track of the core!
+When you purchase parts, the vendor will charge you for the parts and for the inherent core.
+Track each of these costs separately – if you lump the two charges together, you’ve already lost track of the core!